How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 • Scalability without penalizing document volume

-However, it’s important to understand whether document sizes are rounded up or billed strictly based on actual transmitted data.
+However, understand whether document sizes are rounded up or billed strictly based on actual transmitted data.
 Rounding policies can meaningfully impact cost at scale.

 5. Setup, Testing, and Change Fees